vukovuko/puppeteer-task/README.md

 npm run build
 npm run start
 ```
-You can use any other package manager such as yarn or pnpm.
+You can use any other package manager such as yarn or pnpm, following their equivalent commands for installation and project start.

 #### **EXPERIMENTAL: Alternative Docker Startup:
 https://github.com/vukovuko/puppeteer-task/tree/feature/6---dockerizing

+For an alternative setup using Docker, follow the instructions below:
 ```
 git checkout feature/6---dockerizing
 docker build -t puppeteer-app .